Montreal's Haven teases new PlayStation 5 IP, Fairgame$

 Haven is led by Canada’s Jade Raymond, the founder of Ubisoft Toronto, EA’s Motive studio in Montreal and, most recently, the former head of Stadia’s game division.
 She took some of her team from Stadia, as well as others from Montreal’s rich talent pool, to work on Fairgame$.

+Fairgame$ will release on Xbox Series X/S and PC.
 For more information, check out the PlayStation Blog.

+For all of the announcements from Sony’s PlayStation Showcase, follow this link.

 Image credit: PlayStation